 A short walk from The Dene is the Old Clergy House, which is a the first property bought by the National Trust (in 1896 for £10!).
 The beautiful village church, known as "the Cathedral of the South Downs," reflects the history of Alfriston and the fact that it was a Market Town, granted a Royal Charter in 1406.
 The market cross is still in the village square.

-Alfriston has many fantastic shops which include Steamer Trading Cookshop (situated in Steamer Cottages, the first of what is now a chain of 30 in south-east England); Much Ado Books (Best UK Independent Bookshop 2008); Diana Kelly Interiors; and the Village Stores to name a few.
-If you are thinking of eating out, there are many places in Alfriston including Badgers Tea House (the best light lunches, cakes and cream teas); Wingrove House Restaurant (excellent modern brasserie); The George pub (since 1397); and The Gun Room which is part of the Rathfinny Estate.
+Alfriston has many fantastic shops which include Much Ado Books (Best UK Independent Bookshop 2008); Diana Kelly Interiors has done a fabulous job with the interior and exterior design of The Dene.
+She has a fantastic eye for detail and we would recommend her to anyone who is looking for an interior designer.
+The Village Stores which has a lovely deli counter and all your food and drink needs, and Emmett and White Antiques and Interiors, to name a few.
+If you are thinking of eating out, there are many places in Alfriston including Badgers Tea House (the best light lunches, cakes and cream teas); Wingrove House Restaurant (excellent modern brasserie); The Smugglers Inne, The George pub (since 1397); and just out of the village there is the fabulous Rathfinny Estate.

 There are many attractions near Alfriston, including walks along the South Downs Way; Drusillas — the great childrens' zoo; The English Wine Centre; Cuckmere Haven; and Birling Gap where you can enjoy a trip to the beach and view the amazing white cliffs of Sussex.
 The Long Man of Wilmington is nearby, and Lullington Church (the smallest church in England) is a twenty-minute walk from Alfriston.
 Berwick Church has beautiful murals by the Bloomsbury group of artists, and Glyndebourne opera is 15 minutes’ drive away.